NoaNine/Calculator/README.md

-# Task5

-ðîåêò ñòâîðåíî ƒàâëèöüêèì Žëåêñàíäðîì â íàâ÷àëüíèõ ö´ëßõ íà êóðñ´ FoxmindEd.

-Žïèñ çàäà÷´:
+ÐŸÑ€Ð¾ÐµÐºÑ‚ ÑÑ‚Ð²Ð¾Ñ€ÐµÐ½Ð¾ Ð“Ð°Ð²Ð»Ð¸Ñ†ÑŒÐºÐ¸Ð¼ ÐžÐ»ÐµÐºÑÐ°Ð½Ð´Ñ€Ð¾Ð¼ Ð² Ð½Ð°Ð²Ñ‡Ð°Ð»ÑŒÐ½Ð¸Ñ… Ñ†Ñ–Ð»ÑÑ… Ð½Ð° ÐºÑƒÑ€ÑÑ– FoxmindEd.

+ÐžÐ¿Ð¸Ñ Ð·Ð°Ð´Ð°Ñ‡Ñ–:
-Implement two modes for application ÒCalculatorÓ:
+Implement two modes for application â€œCalculatorâ€:

 1) Users work in a console application with simple operations (without brackets).
 Operations should be executed with math priority (* / + -)
 Examples:
 Input -> Output

-Ò2+2*3Ó -> Ò8Ó
+â€œ2+2*3â€ -> â€œ8â€

-Ò2/0Ó -> Exception.
+â€œ2/0â€ -> Exception.
 Divide by zero.

 2) Work with files.
 Application read data from file line by line.
 Implement calculation with brackets.
 Each line should be calculated and the result written to a different file.
 Example:
 Input file
 1+2*(3+2)
 1+x+4
 2+15/3+4*2

-Output file
+Output file:
 1+2*(3+2) = 11
 1+x+4 = Exception.
 Wrong input.
 2+15/3+4*2 = 15

 Noties: implement parsing, calculation and math operation priorities without using third party libraries or components, which returns calculation result (like DataTable.Compute etc)